 The value of X for the Resource (VOXR) is used to compensate Resources for the actual cost of transporting and purchasing spot fuel.
 VOXR = Fuel Adder ($/MMBtu) / Average Fuel Index Price (AVGFIP) ($/MMBtu) (in a 15 day period – see item 2 below).

-For additional information on the fuel adder, see Section 3, Verifiable Startup Costs.
+For additional information on the Fuel Adder, see Section 3, Verifiable Startup Costs.

 1. The period for the FIP and DASPP data used in calculating the PHR and VOXR is the first 15 days of the month prior to the effective month.